-Why are Sealy mattresses and other name-brand mattresses so heavily discounted on a regular basis?
+Why are name-brand mattresses in retail stores so heavily discounted on a regular basis?

-How are mattress stores, department stores, and mattress brands able to offer such big discounts?
-The answer is simple: The mattresses in retail stores are overpriced.
+How are mattress stores, department stores, and mattress brands in malls and retail stores able to offer such big discounts?
+The answer is simple: The mattresses in retail stores and malls are overpriced.

 Yes, dramatically overpriced.

 Why are mattresses in retail stores so expensive?

 If you've been shopping for a mattress in a retail store recently it's safe to assume you suffered confusion and shock.
 Did it feel like the mattresses all looked the same, the sales person was vague in explaining what each mattress’s benefits and the price seemed higher than you were expecting?
 Let us assure you, those feelings are common to practically everyone who shops for a mattress in a retail store.

 Mattresses have the highest markup of any consumer product in a retail store